aws-samples/aws-lambda-docker-serverless-inference/blazingtext-text-classification-train-in-sagemaker-deploy-with-lambda/README.md

 This example illustrates how to use a BlazingText text classification training with SageMaker, and serving with AWS Lambda.

+For both supervised (text classification) and unsupervised (Word2Vec) modes, the binaries (*.bin) produced by BlazingText can be cross-consumed by fastText and vice versa.
+You can use binaries produced by BlazingText by fastText.
+Likewise, you can host the model binaries created with fastText using BlazingText.

 This project contains source code and supporting files for a serverless application that you can deploy with the notebook.
 It includes the following files and folders.

 - blazingtext-text-classification-train-in-sagemaker-deploy-with-lambda.ipynb - Notebook to run training with SageMaker, and deploy the Lambda function.